janverschelde/PHCpack/src/Python/PHCpy/tests/README.md

 and plots by showpoles.py are done with apriori step size control.
 The adjacent 2-by-2 minors problem runs the monodromy algorithm to decompose a positive dimensional set into irreducible factors.

+The corresponding notebooks document the development of the tests, with the intent to prepare for the use cases in the tutorial.